 Let us see how can we exploit the file inclusion vulnerability in a real world scenario, the application here allows us to view details on Intro, Chapter1, Chapter2 and so on.

-We could try to modify the "intro" item and attempt to access the world-readable /etc/passwd file by directory traversal.
-This will not work since the developer implemented a protection by filtering out the '../' sequence.
+To exploit let us try to modify the "Intro item" and attempt to access the world-readable /etc/passwd file by directory traversal.

 Success!
 As we observed, we can access the /etc/passwd file through LFI.